britram/rains-prototype/draft-trammell-rains-protocol.md

 {{tokens}}) should be used on all queries resulting from a given query, allowing traceability through an entire RAINS infrastructure.
 The resulting queries SHOULD also carry Option 6.
-When Option 6 is not present, queries sent by a server in response to an incoming query SHOULD use different tokens.
+When Option 6 is not present, queries sent by a server in response to an incoming query must use different tokens.

 By default, a client service will perform verification on a negative query response and return a 404 No Assertion Exists Notification for queries with a